FIVAN0/capacitor-sunmi-printer/README.md

 - Type A: including uppercase letters, numbers, and punctuation marks;
 - Type B: uppercase letters, lowercase letters, and numbers;
 - Type C: pure digits, plural characters, and the last digit is ignored if it is a singular digit;
 The interface adopts type B code by default.
-To use type A and C codes, you need to add"{A" and "{C" before the content, for example, "{A2344A"，"{C123123"，"{A1A{B13B{C12".
+To use type A and C codes, you need to add“{A” and “{C” before the content, for example, “{A2344A”，”{C123123”，”{A1A{B13B{C12”.

 | Param         | Type                                                                                                                                                                                                                 |
 | ------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |